StarsoftAnalysis/HaggisContours/README.md

 # Haggis Contours

-// This file is part of hcontours -- HarrisContours.
-// Copyright (C) 2024 Chris Dennis, chris@starsoftanalysis.co.uk
-//
-// hcontours is free software: you can redistribute it and/or modify
-// it under the terms of the GNU General Public License as published by
-// the Free Software Foundation, either version 3 of the License, or
-// (at your option) any later version.
-//
-// This program is distributed in the hope that it will be useful,
-// but WITHOUT ANY WARRANTY; without even the implied warranty of
-// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-// GNU General Public License for more details.
-//
-// You should have received a copy of the GNU General Public License
-// along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 Haggis Contours is a method of converting a heightmap (or similar input) to a set of contours, using the wild haggis algorithm.

 ![Go workflow](https://github.com/starsoftanalysis/HaggisContours/actions/workflows/go.yml/badge.svg)